 State Assessment Boundary:

-Specific colors reflected and seen, the cellular mechanisms of vision, or how the retina works are not expected in state assessment.
+Specific colors reflected and seen, the cellular mechanisms of vision, angles of incidence and reflection, or how the retina works are not expected in state assessment.

 4-PS4-3.
 Develop and compare multiple ways to transfer information through encoding, sending, receiving, and decoding a pattern.*